hackerfactor/SEAL/SPECIFICATION.md

 ```

 The hostname does *not* need to contain "seal".
 The only requirement is that it must be a valid DNS name *and* must match the domain name specified in the metadata signature.

+### DNS Revocation
+SEAL makes a distinction between 'revoked' and 'not found'.
+- "Revoke" is an explicit revocation of the keys and signature.
+Any matching signatures are invalid due to revocation.
+- "Not found" could be due to a network error, DNS timeout, or other technical issue.
+It means that the signature cannot be checked.

+The `r=` parameter is the recommended way to revoke a SEAL DNS record.
+- `r=date` The timestamp in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) (year-month-day) format denotes the **r**evocation date in GMT.
+All signatures after this date are treated as invalid, even if the public key validates the signature.
+Use this when the key is revoked after a specific date.
+E.g., `r=2024-04-03T12:34:56`, `r="2024-04-03 12:34:56"`, or `r=2024-04-03`.
+- `r=revoke` or `r=` (no date defined) revokes all media signed using the specific key, regardless of the signing date.
+- `p=`, `p=revoke`, or no `p=` defined.
+This sets a global revocation, indicating that "all signatures that do not explicitly matched some other DNS TXT record" are revoked. `r=` is not required when setting a global revocation.
+- If both `r=` is present and `p=` denotes a revocation, then `r=` must be ignored and all keys are revoked.
+This is because there is no public key available for validating pre-revocation signatures.

+When checking a DNS record against a SEAL record, all provided DNS fields must match.
+For example, if `seal=` does not match the version number, or `ka` is defined in DNS and does not match the SEAL record's key algorithm, or DNS defines an `id` and it does not match the SEAL record, then the revocation does not apply.

+The logic for checking for revocations should be:
+1. If a **revoked** DNS record exists that validates the signature, then the signature is revoked.
+2. Else: If a DNS record exists and validates the signature (without a revoke), then the signature is valid.
+3. Else: If no DNS records validate the signature and there is a generic revocation (e.g., `p=revoke`), then the record is revoked.
+4. Else: If no DNS record validates the signature and no mention of a global revocation, then validation status is 'not found'.

 ## Metadata Signature Format
 The SEAL metadata format is very similar to the DNS entry format.
 It consists of: